 About the Center

 Since 1997, The Poetry Center at Smith College has been devoted to promoting poetry within our vibrant campus as well as the wider New England community.
-The Poetry Center's ambitious reading series brings both internationally known writers and exceptional emerging poets to Smith College each year, and we're committed to finding dynamic means of deepening our connections to the diverse world of contemporary poetry and the possibilities of the written word.
+Now officially named The Boutelle-Day Poetry Center, our ambitious reading series brings both internationally known writers and exceptional emerging poets to Smith College each year, and we’re committed to finding dynamic means of deepening our connections to the diverse world of contemporary poetry and the possibilities of the written word.

 Blackburn earned a bachelor’s in English from the University of Massachusetts Amherst and a master’s in poetry from the University of Arkansas.
 Twice selected for Best New Poets (2014 and 2016), her work appears in The Massachusetts Review, Indiana Review, The Common and Subtropics, among others.
 “There’s something about poetry that satisfies the puzzle player in me.
 Word play makes me shout and clap my hands.
 I love quiet poems, too—poems that are (on the surface) about nothing, poems that make readers see that what appeared to be a dead end is actually a door to a larger, stranger world.”